 If contrast dye will be used, tell your doctor about any allergies you have or allergic reactions you’ve had in the past.

 If you’re claustrophobic, you may feel uncomfortable while in the MRI machine.
 Bring this up with your doctor so they can prescribe antianxiety medications to help with your discomfort.
 In some cases, you can also be sedated during the process.
 It might not be safe to drive afterward if you’ve been sedated.
 In that case, be sure to arrange for a ride home after the procedure.

 An MRI machine looks like a large metal-and-plastic doughnut with a bench that slowly glides you into the center of the opening.
 So long as you’ve followed your doctor’s instructions and removed all metal, you’ll be completely safe in and around the machine.
 The entire process can take from 30 to 90 minutes.

-If contrast dye is being used, a nurse or doctor will inject it through an intravenous tube.
+If contrast dye is being used, a nurse or doctor will inject it through a tube inserted into one of your veins.
 In some cases, you may need to wait up to an hour for the dye to work its way through your bloodstream and into your spine.

 The technician will have you lie on the bench, either on your back, side, or stomach.
 You may receive a pillow or blanket if you have trouble lying on the bench.
-The technician will control the movement of the bench using a remote control from another room.
+The technician will control the movement of the bench from another room.
 They’ll be able to communicate with you through a speaker in the machine.

 The machine will make some loud humming and thumping noises as the images are being taken.
-Many hospitals offer earplugs, while others have televisions or headphones to help you pass the time.
+Many hospitals offer earplugs, while others have televisions or headphones for music to help you pass the time.

 As the images are being taken, the technician will ask you to hold your breath for a few seconds.
-You won’t feel anything during the test as the magnets and radio frequencies can’t be felt.
+You won’t feel anything during the test.

 After the test, you’re free to go about your day.
 However, if you took sedatives before the procedure, you shouldn’t drive.